denis-sokolov/portent/README.md

 Anywhere in the tree files and directories prefixed with an `_` are ignored.

+The structure above will produce a website that responds to URLs `/` and `/about`.

 The development server will add a `<base>` tag, thus it is recommended to refer to files and URLs relative to the root of the project, without using a leading slash.
 For example, to link from `projects/foo` to `about`, use a string `about`, not `../about`.

 ### Page structure